intel/dffml/docs/usage/webhook/webhook.rst

         ..
     )

-on pushing the changes to our repo,the container will be redeployed.To verify this run ``docker ps`` and check the up time of the container.
+on pushing the changes to our repo, the container will be redeployed.To verify this run ``docker ps`` and check the up time of the container.